glorpen/glorpen-di/README.rst

 - any class configured by DI mechanism should not be modified in any way
 - there should be no external services definition files for DI
-- no DI "compiling" -for that we have introspection and dynamic language
+- no DI "compiling" and service tagging - we have introspection and dynamic language for this task